The Skinny The Skinny

 "Oh I would love to, yeah, that would be something else.
 If I was asked to do that, I would do it in a second.
 It would be a lot of fun.
 John's great, I don't know if he's doing anything now.
 I heard he got up and did something with Josh and played some Kyuss songs at a Queens show in LA.
 I always feel like you could get away with playing a Kyuss song with John singing and Josh on guitar, those guys are the only two who stayed for all four records."

-As a key player in those two bands, probably two of the most critically respected and influential bands in modern rock, what's your formula been?
+As a key player in those two bands, two of the most critically respected and influential bands in modern rock, how did he get there?

 "Right place at the right time – luck!
 I roll good dice."

-A potential rock n' roll immortal Oliveri may be, but life still deals these party hard badasses a fright or five.
+A rock n' roll immortal Oliveri may be, but life on the road still deals him a fright once in a while.
 "I've never really been afraid of too many things, but being apprehended and dragged into a van when we played Rock in Rio was pretty weird.
 My tour manager at the time was like; "I'm coming with you" and they said "no you're not."
 They slammed the door on him, and I was just sitting there with these five guys.
 They took me to a trailer and I'm just thinking "oh no, my god, what's gonna happen?"
 I didn't know what the hell they were going do with me.
 Luckily, there was a lady there speaking English and she had a Harley Davidson hat on and I thought 'ok, somebody I can relate to, help me, what do I do?' and she goes: 'they need to you to apologise,' and I was like 'I'm sorry!'
 (Laughs) It was all cool in the end."

-Does this mean you'll think twice about removing your pants in public in future?
+Does this mean he'll think twice about removing his pants in public in future?

 "At least when down in Brazil.
 I thought it was OK, you turn on the TV and you see nudity everywhere, it's not a big deal.
 But there happened to be an on site judge and his kid was there with him, he didn't find it funny."